-- Implement the ABAWD 3- month time limit tracking beginning January 1, 2016.
-The department will allow ABAWDs to utilize the E&T program to meet their ABAWD requirement and provide transportation reimbursements; - Report correct numbers for new and existing work registrants on the FNS 583 form.
+• Implement the ABAWD 3- month time limit tracking beginning January 1, 2016;

+- Report correct numbers for new and existing work registrants on the FNS 583 form.
 NMHSD has identified gaps in our 583 reporting and has under reported both our new and existing work registrants.
 The Department has received clear direction and information from the Food and Nutrition Services (FNS) regarding what needs to be captured on the FNS-583 report and the Department is in the process of updating the report to ensure that correct information is reported; - Enhance the current IT and resource infrastructure for the E&T population to track activities that include but are not limited to placements, demographics, program successes and outcomes.